Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/api-specification/TimerSpec.md

 ### `stop()`

-Stops the timer, calculates the elapsed time in seconds, and sets the `endTime` property.
+Stops the timer by setting the `endTime` to the current timestamp.
+Calculates and returns the elapsed time in seconds.

 #### Returns:

 - The elapsed time in seconds.
+**Type:**  `number`

 ### `isRunning()`